 6 Graded Homework, after dropping one: 120 points total — 60%

 Grades will be assigned as follows:

-If taking Pass/No Pass you need at least a 67% overall average and must complete the final exam to pass the class.
+If taking Pass/No Pass you need at least a 67% overall average and must complete all assignments and the final exam to pass the class.

 Run this computer readiness test to check your browser for plugins and versions.